Click to go to the harpersguild.com(tm) home page

 The pre-1967 Oscar Schmidt autoharps had room 'south' of the chord bars for you to strum or pick.
 Click for bigger photo.First of all, have you considered playing your autoharp laying on a table or in your lap, the way they used to be played?
 If you look at the most popular older Oscar Schmidt autoharps, frequently called "Model 73," you'll see that there is a lot of room between the chord bars and the bridge.
 The expectation was that you would lay the thing in front of you, push the buttons with your left hand, and strum or pick over the paper with the note names with your right.

 Though the picture above shows a century-old 12-chord instrument, Oscar Schmidt did make 5 chord versions well into the 1960s, so you might find one that's not quite a museum piece to sell.
-Alternately, you could buy a modern instrument (probably a 15-chorder) and move the chord bars to give you more room on the 'south' end - don't laugh, autoharp players do worse things to their instruments.
+Alternately, you could buy a modern instrument (probably a 15-chorder) and move the chord bars to give you more room on the 'south' end - don't laugh, autoharp players do stranger things to their instruments.

 Consider Over-the-Knee Position